tuengominh/tuengominh.github.io/_assignments/week-02-computer-aided-design.md

 <p>In terms of solid mechanical objects, I will definitely go back to Fusion 360.
 However, I think Grasshopper is considerable when we need to design a large-scale and fancy construction.
 I still wanted to try an object-oriented approach by defining my own Cluster, hence I'm thinking about giving it the second try in the next assignment.</p>
 <p></p>
 <h5>Blender</h5>
 <p>I've had multiple headaches dealing with <a href="https://knowledge.autodesk.com/support/3ds-max/learn-explore/caas/CloudHelp/cloudhelp/2019/ENU/3DSMax-Modifiers/files/GUID-D05DF785-F905-453E-BF64-DB4D59A9F200-htm.html">editable poly</a> in 3Ds Max before, so I was totally not interested in trying <a href="https://www.blender.org/">Blender</a>.
-But I'd like to review again what I know about mesh-based modeling, so I created a simple and random <strong>enclosure</strong> for the modular block of my robot (I have zero knowledge about circuit design anyway).</p>
+But I'd like to review again what I know about mesh-based modeling, so I created a simple and random <strong>enclosure</strong> for the modular blocks of my robot (I have zero knowledge about circuit design anyway).</p>
 <img src="{{site.baseurl}}/assets/img/assignments/week-02/blender-1.png" class="img-fluid w-100"/>
 <p>And this is what happened when I exported the <code>.blend</code> file to <code>.stl</code> and opened the object inside Fusion 360.
 In order to continue working on the model, I need to convert the <var>Mesh Body</var> to <a href="https://en.wikipedia.org/wiki/Boundary_representation">BREP.</a></p>
 <img src="{{site.baseurl}}/assets/img/assignments/week-02/blender-2.png" class="img-fluid w-100"/>